pikulet/lumen/content/posts/tcptrace.md

 Lastly, I put everything together by running `connect()`.
 Once the function returns or a timeout is triggered, I can check the `errno` being set.
 Some examples of the `errno` values that could occur:

-- EHOSTUNREACH: an ICMP error has been received.
-Probably an intermediate host, but could be the final destination.
+- `EHOSTUNREACH`: an ICMP error has been received.
+Probably an intermediate host, but could be the final destination`.
-- ETIMEDOUT: a timeout has occurred
+- `ETIMEDOUT`: a timeout has occurred
-- EINPROGRESS, EALREADY: a timeout has occurred, could be consecutive timeouts
+- `EINPROGRESS`, EALREADY: a timeout has occurred, could be consecutive timeouts
-- ECONNRESET: The TCP RST packet; the final destination has been reached
+- `ECONNRESET`: The TCP RST packet; the final destination has been reached
-- ECONNREFUSED: The final destination has been reached
+- `ECONNREFUSED`: The final destination has been reached

 #### Remarks

 This project has been a great way to understand about socket programming.
 It's very fulfilling to have built a traceroute in TCP, albeit simplified.

-Socket programming is fundamental in writing network applications, and I hope to work with it more in future(:
+Socket programming is fundamental in writing network applications, and I hope to work with it more in future.

 The traceroute program can be found [here](https://github.com/pikulet/tcptrace).